droglenc/NCMTH207/modules/IVRegression/Lecture_IVR_NRGDensity.utf8.md

 </ul>
 </div>

-The p-value for the factor variable (p=0.0003; i.e., the second line) is less than &alpha; and the H<sub>0</sub> for the equal intercepts test is rejected.
+The p-value for the factor variable (p=0.0003; i.e., the second line) is less than &alpha; and, thus, the H<sub>0</sub> for the equal intercepts test is rejected.
 Thus, there is a difference in intercepts among these three species.
 The following video explains what we should do to indentify which pairs of intercepts are different.

 <iframe src="https://player.vimeo.com/video/399283122" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>